 Note that chatting with your bot in Try out is not stored in the log data source.
 Hence you have to chat via the published solution.

 All user inputs for which Teneo identified only one single possible class are collected in the Detect and Fix section of the Optimisation area.
 The focus of this section is on confirming correct classifications and correcting miss-classifications.

 A total of four sub-categories may appear in this section:

 The two 'Fix' sections show critical examples where the system assumes a high error probability due to not sufficiently structured training data.
-The 'Review' sections simply display all user inputs that have been assigned to class triggers with different levels of confidence.
-By confirming or re-assigning user inputs to class triggers, their confidence levels are enhanced after the next model training.
+The 'Review' sections simply display all user inputs that have been assigned to classes with different levels of confidence.
+By confirming or re-assigning user inputs to classes, their confidence levels are enhanced after the next model training.
 In the following, we will take a closer look at both of these sections.

 This video shows an example of how to review user inputs for which the system was not very confident.
 Please make sure to adjust your loudspeakers accordingly before starting the video.

 Sometimes, the classifier identifies more than one possible class for a user input and might not be able to definitely assign the user input, due to similar confidence levels for the class candidates.
 These are the kinds of inputs of which we take care in the 'Assign when uncertain' tab of the classifier optimization.
 By manually reviewing these user inputs and assigning them to the most appropriate class, you help enhance the performance of Teneo's intent classifier.
 It has an immediate effect on the next model training where the confidences will be adjusted taking the new user inputs into account.

 Up to four sub-categories may appear in this section: